 This is under review - and not currently supported.
-See Replicated LevelDB Store for the successor.

 The new KahaDB store supports a very fast and flexible replication system.
 It features:

 KahaDB supports a pluggable Master Election algorithm but the only current implementation is one based on ZooKeeper.

 ZooKeeper is used to implement the master election algorithm.
 ZooKeeper is a very fast, replicated, in memory database with features that make it easy to implement cluster control algorithms.
 It is an Apache project which you can freely download.
 You must installed and have at least one ZooKeeper server running before setting up a KahaDB Master Slave configuration.

 Configuring a Broker:

 The ActiveMQ binary distribution includes a KahaDB HA broker configuration at $ACTIVEMQ_HOME/conf/ha.xml.

 It it setup to look for a ZooKeeper 3.0.0 server on localhost at port 2181.
 Edit the configuration if this is not where you are running your ZooKeeper server.